AVHon/inn0v8-11-21-2019/turtle-api.md

 ### turn(degrees)

 Changes which way the turtle is facing.
-Positive angles turn the turtle clockwise;
+Positive angles turn the turtle counterclockwise;
-negative angles turn it counterclockwise.
+Negative angles turn it clockwise.
 360 degrees flips the turtle exactly all the way around,
 facing the same way it was before.

 ### turnTo(degrees)